 |Heat-shrink tubing, various sizes||VERSAFIT-KIT-6-0 or SparkFun PRT-09353||Depends on need||$8.00 - $10.00||Optional, but good for insulating connections.|

-When a button is pressed on the remote control, the Sparkfun IR receiver breakout board sends a digital signal through the Out pin to interrupt 0 (digital pin 2) on the Arduino UNO.
+When a button is pressed on the remote control, the IR receiver sends a digital signal that triggers pin change interrupts on the Arduino UNO.
 These signals are interpreted and allow the user to interact with the stacking controller.
-A user interface is provided on the Nokia 5110 LCD screen, which is attached to the Arduino's digital pins 8 through 13 and receives power from the 5V and GND power pins.
+A user interface is provided on the Nokia 5110 LCD screen, which is attached to the Arduino's digital pins 8 through 13 and receives 3.3V either directly from 3.3V power pin on the Arduino, or from the 5V power pin a voltage dropping resistor.
 The Arduino controls the L293D (stepper motor controller) and Hamlin HE3621A0510 reed relays (for triggering the camera shutter) via an 8-bit shift register attached to digital pins 3 through 5.

 The shift register's first two bits enable or disable the two pairs of half-bridges on the L293D.
-When the half-bridge pairs are disabled, the associated stepper motor coil is effectively disconnected from the circuit.
-The next four bits of the shift register set the polarity of power supplied to the stepper's coils.
+When the half-bridge pairs are disabled, the associated stepper motor winding is effectively disconnected from the circuit.
+The next four bits of the shift register set the polarity of power supplied to the stepper's windings.
 The stepper can be moved in either direction using full-step or half-step resolution.
 Full-step resolution provides more torque, but movements are coarser.
-While the L293D operates off of the 5V regulated supply from the Arduino (to the VSS pin), the Arduino's Vin supply is connected to the L293's VS pin for use by the stepper motor.
+While the L293D itself operates off of the 5V regulated supply from the Arduino, the VS and GND pins must be attached directly to the power supply to avoid drawing too much current through the Arduino.
 Pins 4, 5, 12, and 13 of the L293D are connected together and act as a heat sink in addition to ground pins.

 The last two bits of the shift register control the half-press and full-press reed relays, respectively.
 The half-press relay (Rel1) completes a circuit over the shutter release cable that triggers the half-press mode of the shutter release, which usually functions in auto focus and auto exposure and keeps the camera in a ready-to-shoot state.
 The full-press relay (Rel2) triggers the camera shutter.